miniflux/website/content/docs/pinboard.md

 To activate this service, go to the integration section and enter your Pinboard API credentials.

-You must use the Pinboard API token, not your Pinboard password.
+You must use your Pinboard API token, not your Pinboard password.